Philosophy of healthcare: Birth and living

 If God's purpose for me on Earth is my survival and that of my species, and the means to that survival are my life, health, liberty and property – then clearly I don't want anyone to violate my rights to these things.

 Although partially informed by his religious understanding of the world, Locke's statement can essentially be viewed as an affirmation of the right to preserve one's life at all costs.
 This point is precisely where healthcare as a human right becomes relevant.

 The process of preserving and maintaining one's health throughout life is a matter of grave concern.
-At some point in every person's life, his or her health is going to decline regardless of all measures taken to prevent such a collapse.
+At some point in every person's life, their health is going to decline regardless of all measures taken to prevent such a collapse.
 Coping with this inevitable decline can prove quite problematic for some people.
 For Enlightenment philosopher René Descartes, the depressing and gerontological implications of aging pushed him to believe in the prospects of immortality through a wholesome faith in the possibilities of reason.